-May I keep the equipment for use as a primary or secondary monitor with my new computer purchase?
+May the equipment be used as a primary or secondary monitor with my new computer purchase?

 Yes, the virtual desktop/thin client equipment may be used as a monitor for no annual maintenance fee.
-You must purchase a display port to VGA adapter to use the monitor.
-If you wish to keep the equipment for this purpose, notify the IT Help Desk at the time of your new computer purchase to obtain pricing for the adapter.
+You will need to purchase a display port to VGA adapter from our department at a cost of $20 per system.

 May I still purchase a virtual desktop/thin client during this time?